sandun-chandrasiri/Flask-s3-app-1/README.md

 # Flask-s3-app-1

-installed flask and boto3 since this is on cloud
+This app creates a s3 bucket, under the input name as the bucket name. installed flask and boto3 since this is on cloud.
 * pip install flask
 * pip install boto3